AID-COVID-19/aid-covid-19-android-vive/README.md

 # Vive
-#### Notice: This app is under development
+#### Notice: This app is under development.

 ## Overview

 Application As a Service, which allows patients to self-check at home under supervision by authorized doctors through administrators.

 It is a project developed by the organization Ai Covid 19.
-Organization that began to form on March 20, in response to the pandamia that began to gain strength in America at that time.
+An organization that started on March 20, 2020, in response to the SARS-CoV-2 pandemia that worsen in America during that time.
 You can see more about us at www.ai-covid-19.com

 ## Technical description